 Musical description and comparisons

-Reviews can easily lose touch and leave a listener wandering what the music actually sounds like.
+Reviews can easily lose touch and leave a listener wondering what the music actually sounds like.
 This is especially true for the music reviews where someone goes into the emotional and atmospheric factors a lot.
 Vague reviews can give the wrong expectations.

 Compare the music in the review to other bands, or maybe other songs from the band being reviewed.
 Provide dry music description next to the more drifting side of it.
 Point out songs or parts of songs to make the musical description stronger.